 Now, the word job holds many meanings here: it might be a regular 9-5 model, but it could also be a junior in college managing her classes, a stay-at-home-parent handling every detail of family life, or an entrepreneur simultaneously balancing several new projects.
 Wherever you fit in this spectrum, the “work stuff” category contains the things you need to do each day for your job.

 The “you stuff,” (aka the fun stuff!) is all about the things you need or want to do each day.
-And you want to do these tasks because because they’re important to you, be it mentally, physically, spiritually, or emotionally.
+And you want to do these tasks because they’re important to you, be it mentally, physically, spiritually, or emotionally.

 This “you stuff” category is no less important than the “work stuff” one.
 That being said, it often gets pushed to the wayside when life gets busy.

-This is precisely why I include the “you stuff” category in our daily routine process; it is important for our emotional and physical wellbeing, and therefore deserves equal attention in our day-to-day activities.
+This is precisely why I include the “you stuff” category in our daily routine process; it is important for our emotional and physical wellbeing, and it therefore deserves equal attention in our day-to-day activities.

 So how do we create our routine with these two different categories?
 Let’s tackle it step by step, starting with the workday.